-The Series E Preferred Shares have a senior liquidation preference to the Series D Preferred shares, which have a senior liquidation preference to the Series C Preferred Shares, which have a senior liquidation preference to the series B Preferred shares.
-The Series B Preferred Shares have a senior liquidation preference to the Series A and the Series A-1 Preferred Shares, collectively.
+The Series E Preferred Shares have a senior liquidation preference to the Series D Preferred shares, which have a senior liquidation preference to the series B Preferred shares.
+The Series B Preferred Shares have a senior liquidation preference to the series A and the Series A-1 Preferred Shares, collectively.
 The Series A and the Series A-1 Preferred Shares have liquidity preference to the ordinary shares in the event of i) any voluntary or involuntary liquidation, dissolution or winding up of the Company or ii) any distribution of cash or in kind to Shareholders of the Company (including dividends) (but excluding bonus shares distributed pro-rata to all shareholders) or iii) a "Deemed Liquidation" (events such as change in control, license of substantially all of the Company's intellectual property, etc.), of the Company, then all dividends, assets or proceeds legally available for distribution to the Shareholders in such event (the "Distributable Proceeds"), will be distributed among the Shareholders in accordance with the following order of preference: